nycmeshnet/docs/content/hardware/config.md

 Set channel width to 20/40/80MHz XXXX
 Set frequency to auto
 Set security profile to nycmeshnet
-(below only if you have SXT international version)
+(Follow steps below only if you have SXT international version, indicated by "Type:INTL" label on the box)
 Click Advanced Mode button at top
 Scroll down and set country drop down to united states